chriswrightdesign/websites-for-non-jerks/README.md

 happy-website-checklist
 =======================

-A checklist for friendly websites (accessible, performant,  and portable device happy)
+A checklist for friendly websites (accessible, performant,  and portable device happy), and some accompanying links to back up the list items.